bethwjohnson/portfolio/Project_Red_v_Blue_Webserver/README.md

 # Red v.
 Blue Team - Webserver
 ## Elizabeth Johnson
 ---
-A Red Team and Blue Team exploration of WordPress Webservers.
+A Red Team and Blue Team exploration of WordPress Web servers.
 Due to time constraints, only Target 1 was fully explored.

 ## Table of Contents
 - Red Team Summary of Opertions